c42f/ResourceContexts.jl/README.md

 # buf has been `shred!`ed at this point
 ```

-Interoperability with "do-block-based" resource management is available with
+### Interop with "do-block-based" resource management

-the `enter_do` function:
+This is available with the `enter_do` function, which can "steal" the state
+from inside the do block and make it available in a `@context` block, or in the
+REPL:

 ```julia
 function resource_func(f::Function, arg)